Thursday, May 16, 2019

 So, to refute this common (wrong) belief that a case of 12 bottles weighs about 9 kilos and most regular bottles weigh about the same, let's apply some simple arithmetic to find an answer that will satisfy even the most skeptical ones.

-By experience, I can say that a case of 12 bottles of Bordeaux wine weighs about 20-21 kilos on average (which is far above the common belief of 9 kilos, wouldn't you say?).
+By experience, a case of 12 bottles of Bordeaux wine weighs about 20-21 kilos on average (which is far above the common belief of 9 kilos, wouldn't you say?).
 Let's take 21 kilos for this example.

 Approximate Weight of a case of 12 bottles of wines by ©LeDomduVin 2019